qir-alliance/qir-spec/specification/profiles/Adaptive_Profile.md

 Additionally, the Adaptive Profile requires that it must be possible to take action based on a measurement result.
-Specifically, it must be possible to execute subsequent quantum instructions conditionally on the produced `%Result` value.
-To that end, a runtime function must be provided that converts a `%Result` value into a value of type `i1`; see the section on [Runtime Functions](#runtime-functions) for further clarification.
+Specifically, it must be possible to execute subsequent quantum instructions conditionally on the produced measurement value.
+To that end, a runtime function must be provided that converts a `ptr` result identifier into a value of type `i1`; see the section on [Runtime Functions](#runtime-functions) for further clarification.
 Additionally, the LLVM branch instruction `br` must be supported; see the section on [Classical Instructions](#classical-instructions) for further clarification.